personjerry/messaging-service/README.md

 # Backend Interview Project

+## Jerry's Notes

+I've started with a cookiecutter django project because it comes with batteries included.
+It's overkill by a longshot but I'm optimizing for dev speed.

+Hence I've provided instructions for reading:

+The key code is basically in `messaging_service/api`

+## Previous Stuff

 This is a scaffold for Hatch's backend interview project.
 It includes basic setup for development, testing, and deployment.

 ## Guidelines